Title 301 | Chapter 002 | Regulation 075REG

 (g)

-Transport wildlife across state lines for rehabilitation, release, or for any purpose, unless authorized by the commissioner becauseupon the department's determination that rehabilitation services are not feasibly available within Kentucky and thesuch activities pose minimal disease risk.
-Authorization shall not be granted for rabies vector species;.
+Transport wildlife across state lines for rehabilitation, release, or for any purpose, unless authorized by the commissioner because rehabilitation services are not feasibly available within Kentucky and the activities pose minimal disease risk.
+Authorization shall not be granted for rabies vector species;

 (h)